jsbin/learn/public/blog/my-zen-mode.md

 # How I run JS Bin in Zen mode!

 Since using JS Bin, I've discovered a number of ways to customise it to my liking, and I wanted to share how I'm running in *Zen mode*!
-Here's a screen shot of my Zen mode

 ![Zen mode](/images/jsbin-zen-mode-1.png)